-This course is designed for students to know the principles and theories associated with DC circuits.
+Principles and theories associated with DC circuits.
 This course includes the study of electrical circuits, laws and formulae, and the use of test equipment to analyze DC circuits.
 Two hours lecture and four hours laboratory per week.
 Credit, four semester hours.